javachessgui/javachessgui2/ReadMe.txt

 Setup:

-if you want to use a uci engine or want to change the engine press the 'Load engine' button and select a valid uci engine
+if you want to use a uci engine or want to change the engine press the 'Load Engine' button and select a valid uci engine

 Usage: